History

 In case of enrolment limitation the candidates are selected according to their average grade obtained in the first cycle / undergraduate studies.

-Admission to the first year of study (both pedagogical modules) shall be granted to candidates who have completed:
+Admission to the first year of study (both pedagogical courses) shall be granted to candidates who have completed:

 a) a first cycle study programme in history;